LiamBush5/nets-2130/README.md

 ### Quality Control Module

-Ensuring data integrity is crucial for meaningful analysis, so this module filters responses with a range of validation methods.
-From implementing attention checks and spotting duplicate entries to applying content moderation, this system helps maintain high-quality submissions.
-A duplicate detection algorithm and response validation pipeline add an additional layer of accuracy.
+Ensuring data integrity is crucial for meaningful analysis, so this module filters responses with a simple validation methods.
+We ensure that users make submissions that include definitions and examples alongside the original slang term.
+If definitions or provided examples do not meet minimum length requirements, the responses are flagged and potentially rejected.

-Key milestones involve setting up attention checks, creating filtering rules, and building the validation pipeline.
+Key milestones include creating filtering rules and setting up attention checks.

 See `src/qc.js` for relevant code.